Greenhouse Growing Problems:

 - Greenhouse growing problems – Sulphate excess in greenhouse growing

-High sulphate in soil leads to low pH of the soil.
-Sometimes soils at pH 6.5 are high in sulphate.
-Sulphate over 600 ppm is injurious to most plants.
+High sulfate in the soil leads to low pH of the soil.
+Sometimes soils at pH 6.5 are high in sulfate.
+Sulfate over 600 ppm is injurious to most plants.

 - Greenhouse growing problems – Boron excess in greenhouse growing